 Deployed sensors require different procedures to change credentials.
 Many sensors test and monitor applications that require credentials (an account name and password).
-When a sensor requires credentials, CloudReady usually requires validation before the credentials are updated.
+When a sensor requires credentials, Exoprise CloudReady synthetics require validation before the credentials are updated.
 This is to ensure that the sensors are correct prior to deployment.

 Currently, there are three ways to change the password for a sensor that has credentials: